As drones become faster, smarter, and able to carry large loads over long distances, they pose more and more of a real threat when used as a weapon.

 The anti drone confetti

-The Defense Advanced Research Projects Agency (DARPA) has developed an alternative way to neutralize drones.
-The Achilles heel of most multimotor drones is the fact that all propellers work properly.
+DARPA (Defense Advanced Research Projects Agency) has developed an alternative way to neutralize drones.
+The Achilles heel of most multi-engine drones is the fact that all the propellers work properly.

 Even minimal damage often means that a drone's main mission or flight plan cannot be executed.

-A special automated system makes predictions on the flight path of the enemy drone, and then automatically activates one of the many reusable drone interceptors in the field.
-Instead of lasers, bullets or nets, the latest approach to neutralizing the threat is to detonate a wad of confetti.
-To be precise, a strong material similar to a streamer that spreads as it travels through the air.
+A special automated system makes predictions about the flight path of the enemy drone, and then automatically activates one of the many reusable drone interceptors in the field.
+Instead of lasers, projectiles or nets, the latest approach to neutralizing the threat is to explode a wad of confetti.
+To be precise, a strong streamer-like material that spreads as it travels through the air.

-This increases the chance of at least one thread of the material wrapping around a drone's propeller blade and stopping it.
+This increases the possibility of at least one strand of the material wrapping around a drone's propeller blade and stopping it.

-Using these confetti streamers as ammunition has many advantages.
-It is potentially more environmentally friendly when missing pieces land on the ground, and safer in the event of an aiming accident.
+Using these confetti “streamers” as ammunition has many advantages.
+It is potentially more environmentally friendly when pieces that miss the target end up on the ground, and safer in the event of a targeting accident.

-But that's not to say it's cheap, as (confetti aside) the overall effectiveness of this approach is completely dependent on the autonomous flying interceptor getting close enough to hit the intended target.
+But that's not to say it's cheap, since (confetti aside) the overall effectiveness of this approach is completely dependent on the autonomous flying interceptor getting close enough to hit its intended target.

 Seeing it in action certainly doesn't seem like one of the cheapest tools of the military.